 While Red Waratah Anemone has relatively few threats, as we said before, humans have some work to do.
 They should address the ones we’ve seen here to protect our marine ecosystems.

-Facts About Red Waratah Anemone
+6 More Fabulous Facts about Red Waratah Anemone

 - The anemone has male and female reproductive organs, which can naturally reproduce sexually or asexually.